Kunals0612/System-Design/README.md

 | It takes less time in context switching.               | It takes more time in context switching.          |
 | A thread is lightweight.
 Each thread in the process shares code, data, and resources. | A process is called a heavyweight process.       |

+# Types of Processes

+There are two types of event-specific processes:

+### 1. **I/O Bound Process**
+- A program/process that spends more of its time performing I/O operations than computations.
+- Example: Reading and writing to a disk or communicating with external devices.

+### 2. **CPU Bound Process**
+- A program/process that spends more of its time performing CPU operations (computations) and generates I/O requests infrequently.
+- Example: Complex calculations, data processing, or simulations.

+---

+## Summary

+- A **program** consists of a list of instructions stored on a hard disk.
+- When the program is loaded into RAM and starts running, it becomes a **process**.
+- A **thread** is the smallest unit of execution managed by the operating system.
+- There are two main types of processes: **I/O bound processes** and **CPU bound processes**.